22.11.2021

 3 min read

-After raising close to 1 M CHF, Earny launches automated payroll app for SMEs & Startups in Switzerland
+After raising nearly CHF 1 million, Earny an automated payroll application for SMEs and startups in Switzerland

 Share this article

-The 1M CHF investment is backed by Polytech Ventures, ACE & Company, and Fusion Partners and was used to accelerate the launch of Earny’s public SaaS beta that went live November 2021.
+The $1 million investment is backed by Polytech Ventures, ACE & Company, and Fusion Partners and has been used to accelerate the launch of the public beta version of Earny in SaaS mode.Earny which went live in November 2021.

-"We were inspired by a U.S payroll startup called Gusto, which raised $175 million in August 2021 for a valuation of $10 billion claiming 200,000 SME customers” states Guillaume Dubray, CEO of Polytech Ventures.
-“In Switzerland, we have close to 600,000 SMEs which employ 3 Million Swiss residents.
-In addition, there are 45,000 newly created SMEs each year.
-Today alone there are 137 newly created SMEs" he adds.
+"We were inspired by an American payroll startup called Gusto, which raised $175 million in August 2021 for a valuation of $10 billion and claiming 200,000 SME customers," says Guillaume Dubray, CEO of Polytech Ventures.
+"In Switzerland, we have nearly 600,000 SMEs that employ 3 million Swiss residents.
+In addition, 45,000 new SMEs are created each year.
+Today alone, 137 new SMEs were created," he adds.

-SMEs typically pay on average 25-50 CHF per employee per month to run payroll with an accountant.
-That cost is usually baked into a larger set of accounting services charged yearly.
-“For our accounting firm, payroll is quite administrative and we are spending a lot of time chasing data via email or shared excel and retyping that data into our software.
-With Earny, we can save time and no longer wait idle for data to come in.” says Sven Roost, Managing Partner at the accounting firm Infeas.
+On average, SMEs pay between CHF 25 and CHF 50 per employee per month to manage payroll with an accountant.
+This cost is usually included in a broader set of accounting services billed annually.
+"For our accounting firm, payroll is quite administrative, and we spend a lot of time collecting data via email or shared spreadsheets and then re-entering it into our software.
+With Earny, we can save time and no longer have to wait passively for data," says Sven Roost, managing partner of the accounting firm Infeas.

-Earny was founded in May 2021 and has already secured a Swissdec Lohnstandard-CH (ELM) 4.0 certified payroll app by purchasing the Mega Salaries product, to which Eid replied, "It usually takes two years to launch a payroll app in Switzerland and get a Swissdec ELM certification.
-We bought an existing Swissdec ELM certified app, Mega Salaires, and are using that as the backend so we can focus on redesigning the front end.
-The entire Earny solution is not yet fully ELM certified.
-We are aiming for certification to the Lohnstandard-CH (ELM) 5.0 and have an excellent starting point thanks to the acquisition of Mega Salaires" Swissdec ensures that payroll software can accurately calculate payroll in all employee scenarios.
-It is the silver stamp for payroll software.
+Earny founded in May 2021 and has already obtained Swissdec Lohnstandard-CH (ELM) 4.0 certification for its payroll application by purchasing the Mega Salaires product, to which Eid responded: "It usually takes two years to launch a payroll application in Switzerland and obtain Swissdec ELM certification.
+We purchased an existing Swissdec ELM-certified application, Mega Salaires, and are using it as a basis to focus on redesigning the user interface.
+The entire Earny solution Earny yet fully ELM-certified.
+We are aiming for certification according to the Lohnstandard-CH (ELM) 5.0 standard and have an excellent starting point thanks to the acquisition of Mega Salaires."
+Swissdec guarantees that payroll software can accurately calculate payroll in all employee situations.
+It is the silver standard for payroll software.

-In November 2021, Earny opened access to its solution to all customers in an effort to collect feedback and improve the product.
-In Q1 2022, Earny’s will have incorporated all this feedback and re-introduce a more refined product which aims to simplify and automate many of the mundane payroll tasks done today.
+In November 2021, Earny access to its solution to all customers in order to gather feedback and improve the product.
+By the first quarter of 2022, Earny incorporated all of this feedback and will offer a more refined product that aims to simplify and automate many of the tedious payroll tasks performed today.

 Author-Trice